Total Xanarchy

-Total Xanarchy is the debut studio album by American rapper Nicholas Diego Leanos, known professionally as Lil Xan.
+Total Xanarchy is the debut studio album by American rapper Lil Xan.
 It was released on April 6, 2018, by Columbia Records.
 The album features guest appearances from Charli XCX, YG, Rae Sremmurd, 2 Chainz, Diplo, Yo Gotti, Rich the Kid, and $teven Cannon.
+In 2026, the album was removed from streaming services.

 It was supported by five singles: "Slingshot", "Betrayed", "Far", "Wake Up" and "Color Blind".
 Total Xanarchy was panned by both music critics and listeners, with most criticizing the lyrical content and Leanos' overall performance.

 Background

 The album was originally titled No Love after Xan's single of the same name, but was changed after his management decided not to include the song on the album.
 It was originally scheduled for a March 17, 2018 release; however, the album was delayed.